kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/outline.md

 - Some central team owns an API group and produces some CustomResourceDefinition (CRD) objects that populate that API group.
 - That team derives APIServiceExports of their CRDs.
-- That team maintains a kcp workspace holding those APIServiceExports.
+- That team maintains a workspace holding those APIServiceExports.
 - Some workload management workspaces have APIServiceBindings to those APIServiceExports, and EdgePlacement objects that (1) select those APIServiceBinding objects for downsync and (2) select objects of